-The data that has been collected and received at TMC is processed further in various steps.
-These steps are error rectification, data cleaning, data synthesis, and adaptive logical analysis.
+Once the data has been collected and received at the Traffic Management Centre (TMC), it undergoes several processing steps to ensure its accuracy and usability.
+These steps include error rectification, data cleaning, data synthesis, and adaptive logical analysis.

 Travel Advisory Systems (TAS) is used to inform transportation updates to the traveling user.
 The system delivers real-time information like travel time, travel speed, delay, accidents on roads, change in route, diversions, work zone conditions etc. This information is delivered by a wide range of electronic devices like variable message signs, highway advisory radio, internet, SMS, automated cell.